 Brown County Schools will deploy a tiered series of notifications for students who are missing an increasing number of school days.
 The school will use a variety of communication measures (e.g., meetings between the principal and or counselor and student; phone calls; letters; etc.) to connect with students and families.
-The communications will occur as students miss five, ten, twelve, or fifteen days of school.
+The communications will occur as students miss 4, 7, 10, or 13 days of school.
+Attendance contracts take precedence over this process.

 - Notification #1 Postcard mailed at the end of July to all students with more than 10 absences the previous school year Family will receive postcard with personal greeting expressing desire for student to attend school.
 Ex: "Looking forward to seeing David at School Name and hope to help with improved attendance this year.
-Feel free to contact school for any assistance." - Notification #2 Personal Phone Call is made and Letter is sent on the 5th day of absence from school.
+Feel free to contact school for any assistance." - Notification #2 Personal Phone Call is made and Letter is sent on the 4th day of absence for the trimester.
 Parent will receive a non-automated phone call from a teacher, counselor, or administrator explaining that the student has missed five days of school and reminding the parent of the importance of regular attendance at school.
-Letter is sent affirming the same. - Notification #3 Personal Phone Call is made and Letter is sent requiring MD verification for further absences on the 10th day of absence from school. - Parent will receive a phone call and letter from the school explaining that the student has missed ten days of school and reminding the parent of the importance of regular school attendance.
-Additionally, the letter will require families to verify any additional absences with a physician's note. - Notification #4 Attendance Meeting is required after the 12th day of absence from school.
-Letter is sent verifying meeting date and reason. - This meeting will address the number of absences accrued, review requirements for physician's note, and will place the family on notice that case will be turned over to DCS and the Brown County Prosecutor's Office on the 15th day.
-Attendance contract is developed and signed. - Notification #5 Referral to DCS and the Brown County Prosecutor's Office after the 15th day of absence from school.
+Letter is sent affirming the same. - Notification #3 Personal Phone Call is made and Letter is sent requiring MD verification for further absences on the 7th day of absence for the trimester..

+Parent will receive a phone call and letter from the school explaining that the student has missed ten days of school and reminding the parent of the importance of regular school attendance.
+Additionally, the letter will require families to verify any additional absences with a physician's note.

+• Notification #4 - Attendance Meeting is required after the 10th day of absence for the trimester.
+Letter is sent verifying meeting date and reason.

+This meeting will address the number of absences accrued, review requirements for physician's note, and will place the family on notice that case will be turned over to DCS and the Brown County Prosecutor's Office on the 15th day.
+Attendance contract is developed and signed.

+Notification #5 - Referral to DCS and the Brown County Prosecutor's Office after the 13th day of absence for the trimester.
 Letter is sent verifying this action.

-WITHDRAWING FROM SCHOOL
+39. WITHDRAWING FROM SCHOOL